Behavior

 Susanna Kayson’s “Girl Interrupted” is the classic example of borderline personality disorder.
 Ms Kayson describes how she was shipped off to McLean Hospital outside of Boston back at a tender age in an era when she should have been attending Woodstock and going to college.

-(For more on borderline, check out my next article.)
+(For more on borderline, check out my three articles beginning with Is Borderline Personality Disorder Real?)

 Antisocial Personality Disorder